josh/selector-observer/README.md

 })
 ```

-### Event Delegation vs Direct Binding
+### Event Delegation vs. Direct Binding

 There are two established patterns for attaching event handlers to elements: direct binding and event delegation.

-Direct binding simply means calling `addEventListener` directly on an element instance.
-The downside of this is they you need to first find the element to attach the event handler.
+Direct binding means calling `addEventListener` directly on an element instance.
+The downside of this is you need to first find the element to attach the event handler.
 Often this is done on page load.
 However, this misses elements that may be added dynamically after the page loads.

 Event delegation is a technique where event handlers are registered to a CSS selector and are matched against all triggered events.
 The advantage is that it matches elements that are dynamically added and removed from the page.
-There's also less performance overhead to registering event handlers as you don't need to query the DOM upfront.
+There's also less performance overhead to registering event handlers as you do not need to query the DOM upfront.

-However, there are cases where event delegation doesn't work or there may be a significant performance overhead to doing so. `selector-observer` can be used with direct binding to discover elements on page load and those dynamically added later.
+However, there are cases where event delegation does not work, or there may be a significant performance overhead to doing so. `selector-observer` can be used with direct binding to discover elements on page load and those dynamically added later.

 Here's an example of using the [delegated-events](https://github.com/dgraham/delegated-events) library to install a click handler